Toolauth/wing-combo/hello-world-firmware/arduino/README.md

 # Example Arduino Firmware

-> [!CAUTION]
+> [!TIP]
-> This firmware example is incomplete.
+> Arduino is not the firmware used by the [*Toolauth* project](https://github.com/Toolauth) creators.
+> So, this firmware underwent less testing than the [ESPHome version](../esphome/).

-This Arduino firmware is just barely enough to show that all the hardware I/O is working for the board.
+This Arduino firmware is just enough to show that all the hardware I/O is working for the board.

+The Arduino IDE has opinions about libraries, so we have included a snapshot of all the needed ones and URLs to their origin.
+Open the folder, and have the Arduino IDE open the `io_test.ino` file to get this working on your board.